Jo-Han: American Motors

 American Motors Corporation was a common client of Jo-Han, producing mainly 1/25 scale promo models.
 1959 and 1960 Rambler station wagons were produced by Jo-Han.
 These were not offered in kit form - but the demand was not as great for station wagon kits.
 These were later re-issued by X-El Products and Okey Spaulding in the 1990s and early 2000s.
 Though perhaps not as collectible, the later issues were made in non-warping styrene plastic.
 The company also made Rambler Classic sedans and American convertibles for 1963–1965, however, the 1962 through 1964 versions were of a slightly larger 1:24 scale, apparently AMC wanted them that way.
 Also interesting is that both the dealer promo and the dimestore versions of these Classics came with friction motors - as usually the promo versions did not.

 One AMC model of interest was a detailed promotional for the 1965 and 1966 AMC Marlin fastbacks - a dramatic new variation on the Classic.
-The two year's models differ in their grilles and the removal of the Rambler name on the 1966 version.
+The two years' models differ in their grilles and the removal of the Rambler name on the 1966 version.
 A friction model was also available for the 1966 Marlin.
 The promos were finished in a variety of single and two-tone color combinations according to factory available hues.
 One common color was light turquoise molded plastic with roof and rear fastback deck colored AMC metallic blue-green.
 As the 1966 model year neared its end and all-new cars for 1967 were being introduced, AMC dealers contributed thousands of leftover Marlin promos to institutions such as children's hospitals and orphanages.
 The 1966 promos are now desirable and they command premium prices.
 Value for an individual model can be $200 to $400 for mint, in-the-box specimens with hood ornament intact.

 Jo-Han also produced 1/25-scale plastic kits of the 1966 Marlin, (Jo-Han # C1900) and it was reissued in the mid-1970s in the "U.S.A.
 Oldies" series (Jo-Han # C-3666).
 They are based on the promotional models, but are less valuable today.
 Steve Magnante of Hot Rod wrote that these unassembled model kits are increasing in value.

 An example of the rush of plastic model suppliers to produce promos for the next model year was seen in the Jo-Han 1968 AMC Ambassador convertible, a car never manufactured in reality because AMC discontinued the convertible body style from the Ambassador line after the 1967 model year.
 Oddly, though, Jo-Han's Ambassador promo led to one of the few kits that Jo-Han made that was not offered as a promo first.
 This was the 1970 Rebel Machine.
 An insert could be taken out of the Ambassador promo chassis to make the shorter wheelbase models like the Rebel - which was the case here.